-Writing Through Grief: this is a therapeutic writing group with structured time for you to write (or draw) whatever you want to help you in your grief.
-The sessions provide multi-sensory prompts, such as literature, music, guided meditations, as prompts to help you get started.
+This is a therapeutic writing group with structured time for you to write (or draw) whatever you want to help you in your grief.
+The sessions provide multi-sensory prompts, such as literature, music, guided meditations, as encouragement to help you get started.

 – Roland W. Mitchell

 Online Conversation Cafés

 Meaningful Farewells (an ongoing drop-in group – limited-size)

 This is a facilitated, free-flowing discussion where you can learn and share ideas of meaningful activities to discover effective ways to support the dying.
 The ideas will be captured, typed up afterwards and emailed to participants.

 Grave Talk (a stand-alone drop-in group – limited-size)

 This resource uses reflective questions for discussion on the following themes: Life, Death, Funerals, Grief, and Cultural Influences which shape our thinking about these topics.

 The participants choose from a menu of questions they would like to discuss, based on the themes available and the interests/needs of the group.
 Participants often find this to be nourishing and enriching experience.